clobrano-FreeCodeCamp/fcc-url-shortener-microservice/README.md

 * find original url given the ID
 * redirect to the original url OR return error if no match was found

+## 2016-05-24
+I decided to use GET parameters for creating shorurl like /api/new?url=...
+This way I got rid of the two routes, one for https and another one for http, that were necessary using URL variable name (/api/new/:url) since the http/https in the middle of a whole URL fooled the controller and gave me "error malformed url".